How much does custom software development cost in 2024? Key factors + free estimate

 January 11, 2023

-Custom software might have many benefits, but it doesn’t come cheap.
+Custom software development might have many benefits, but it doesn’t come cheap.

 Even the most basic project can set you back around $50,000.
 And if you want a cross-platform app with all the bells and whistles, your tab could easily reach six digits.